akeneo/pim-community-dev/TESTING.md

 - mock only what you own
 - "lives" in memory only

+Tools:

+- backend: PhpSpec
+- frontend: TODO

 Examples:

 - backend: TODO
 - frontend: TODO

 ### Acceptance - test a business use case or ensure a business rule

 Characteristics:

 - several classes are tested at the same time
-- business language is used (we use Gherkin)
+- business language is used, which means we must use _Gherkin_
 - describes a business use case or ensure a business rule (it's not about UI, CLI or UX, neither about a text we should see)
 - mock only what you own
 - services which perform I/O calls are mocked (like Doctrine repositories for instance)
 - "lives" in memory only

+Tools:

+- backend: Behat (no Mink, no Selenium)
+- frontend: TODO

 Examples:

 - backend: TODO
 - frontend: TODO

-### Integration - test the integration of the code with the outside world
+### Integration - test the integration of a brick with the outside world

 Characteristics: